williamouyang/okta.github.io/_source/_docs/api/resources/apps.md

 }
 ~~~

-If validityYears is out of range (2 - 10 years), you will receive an error response.
+If validityYears is out of range (2 - 10 years), you receive an error response.

 ~~~http
 HTTP/1.1 400 Bad Request